 If you’re looking for a great place to relax, we can recommend heading to Taverna Celso in the city centre or, alternatively, to Botteghe Coletti, which is located very close to our next stop at Vucciria.

-End your day in Palermo at one of the most famous spots in the city – La Vucciria.
+End your day at one of the most famous spots in the city – La Vucciria.
 This is a night market known for its lively bars, cafes and street food vendors.

 This area is definitely worth visiting, but I have to be honest that we were a bit disappointed in the street food offerings here.
 If you end up here after dark, however, there is no denying that it feels alive and electric.

 If you’re looking for a great place for a drink and something to eat, we can highly recommend finding a place at Ai Bagnoli.
 This hip bar has good drink prices and you can even get a massive sharing platter (that is a meal in and of itself) for an affordable price.